4minitz/4minitz/doc/admin/adminguide.md

     cd 4minitz
     meteor --production

 You can reach 4minitz via the default port 3000 by opening [http://localhost:3000](http://localhost:3000) in your browser

+### Configuration for sending emails

+You can send emails either via smtp or [mailgun](http://www.mailgun.com/).
+To enable email sending you have to provide your custom settings.json file where you have to define your smtp settings or mailgun api key.
+Then simply run the application and pass your settings file as program argument:

+    meteor --production --settings path/to/settings.json

+See /settings_sample.json for an example.
+Do not forget to set "enableMailDelivery" to true and set "mailDeliverer" to either "mailgun" or "smtp" - not both as seen in the example file!